Fleet Admiral Allison Reyes

 A CADET OF MANY INTERESTS (2364 – 2367)

-In 2364, she applied to and was accepted into Starfleet Academy.
+In 2364, Allison Reyes applied to and was accepted into Starfleet Academy.
 It came as no surprise to anyone.
 Four consecutive and unbroken generations of the Reyes line had walked the corridors of Starfleet, dating back to John Reyes Sr., her great-great-grandfather, who’d been a member of the admiralty in the middle of the twenty-third century.
 Starfleet Academy proved just the opportunity Reyes needed to spread her wings and soar.
 There, she found herself among cadets who shared her passion for learning, developing close friendships that would last for decades to come while pursuing a wide range of studies ranging from science and engineering to intelligence and security.

 For Reyes, the hardest challenge she faced as she moved through the Academy was figuring out an area of focus.
 She wanted to do them all.
 Her first summer, she interned with the Starfleet Corps of Engineers, a no brainer given her past, and the second summer, she took a research position at the Daystrom Institute.
-The summer before her last year, though, she tried something completely different.
-She took an administrative job with Starfleet Security in a move that might have seemed strange for a gifted engineer; however, her uncanny ability to regard closed doors as open ones led her to insert herself in several stalled investigations, and her deep understanding of technology proved the key to solving the cases.
+The summer before her last year, she tried something completely different.
+She took an administrative job with Starfleet Security in a move that might have seemed strange for a gifted engineer.
+However, her uncanny ability to regard closed doors as open ones led her to insert herself in several stalled investigations, and her deep understanding of technology proved the key to solving the cases.
 It was a strange mix, but her CO suggested she might want to look at Starfleet Intelligence, which might let her exercise her mixed abilities.